 This program of study will enhance students' sensitivities to issues relating to gender in contemporary societies and would provide a rigorous program for the study of gender.
 This certificate would be an optional grouping in addition to graduate requirements.
 The requirements for the Gender Studies certificate might also satisfy a department's minor field of concentration, thereby enhancing the attractiveness of the certificate.
-Completion of approved courses will be recognized by awarding a certificate signed by the Director of the Gender Studies Program and the Dean of the College of Arts and Sciences and will be noted on the student's transcript.
+Completion of approved courses will be noted on the student's transcript.

 In order to earn a certificate a student must have at least 12 credit hours distributed as follows: